What Is The Best Bach Flower Remedy?

 Scleranthus is beneficial when we struggle to decide.
 There may be two options, or there may be more.

-However, if our ambivalence is related to our deeper life goals, we should think about Wild Oat instead: “I want to do something worthwhile; will marriage and a family bring me fulfillment?”
+However, if our ambivalence relates to our deeper life goals, we should think about Wild Oat instead: “I want to do something worthwhile; will marriage and a family bring me fulfillment?”

 Inconsistency caused by Scleranthus can occasionally take other forms.
 It turns out that some people who experience mood swings and motion sickness have Scleranthus indecision.
 However, neither symptom is a sign of Scleranthus; the emotional state is always crucial.

-Using the remedy assists us in determining our goals.
+Using the remedy helps us determine our goals.
 We can make decisions quickly and clearly after regaining our intuition.

 Vervain users have a strong sense of justice and are perfectionists.
 They have an exceptional mental capacity that they freely devote to the causes they support.